floooh/floooh.github.io/_posts/2017-06-09-webassembly-demystified.md

 ...mainly for the same reasons that asm.js is faster than 'idiomatic' Javascript:

-- **No garbage collection**: both asm.js and WASM do not produce 'garbage' that needs to be collected, thus the JS garbage collector is idling all the time.
+- **No garbage collection**: both asm.js and WASM do not produce 'garbage' that needs to be collected, thus the JS garbage collector doesn't kick in while asm.js or WASM is running.
-The only exception is when calling out into Javascript to talk to web APIs, the JS shim code usually needs to create and store JS objects, and this produces garbage.
+The only exception is when calling out into Javascript to talk to web APIs, the JS shim usually needs to create temporary JS objects, and this produces garbage.
 New web APIs often make it a point to offer 'garbage free' functions, which will help a lot when being called from asm.js or WebAssembly.